 Student attrition is a crucial factor in the higher education revenue stream.
 With the ongoing financial struggles that institutions are facing, it is pivotal, from a financial point of view, that institutions can retain as many students as possible.
 This is particularly the case against a backdrop of falling application rates: UCAS applications were down by almost 10,000 in 2023 and international students has fallen by almost a third.
-While 2024/25 saw modest increases in the number of 18-year-old and international applicants, overall applications remain in decline15.
+While 2024/25 saw modest increases in the number of 18-year-old and international applicants, overall applications remain in decline14.

 The lower the attrition rate an institution has, the less pressure there is on recruiting students to cover the turnover of students from year to year.
-Not only is this pivotal from a financial point of view, institutions have to report on continuation and completion outcomes to the Office for Students (OfS)16.
+Not only is this pivotal from a financial point of view, institutions have to report on continuation and completion outcomes to the Office for Students (OfS)15.

 Advance HE reported in 2024 that fostering a sense of belonging among students has emerged as a crucial element for academic success, student retention and overall wellbeing.
 The report goes on to highlight the significant impact of belonging on student outcomes.
 It noted that students who feel a strong sense of belonging are more likely to persist in their studies, leading to improved retention rates.
-It outlines the benefit of higher retention rates increasing stability of the student population, which can reduce the costs associated with recruitment and marketing efforts aimed to attract new students to replace those who leave before qualifying17.
+It outlines the benefit of higher retention rates increasing stability of the student population, which can reduce the costs associated with recruitment and marketing efforts aimed to attract new students to replace those who leave before qualifying16.

 We know that being involved in sport can positively impact students' sense of belonging.
-In the BUCS Student Survey 2023-24, ninety-four percent of respondents agreed that being involved in sport gave them a sense of belonging to their institution and its community18.
-This also extends when comparing students who are active and inactive.
-The BUCS Student Active Wellbeing Survey 2024-25 reported that active students were 14 percentage points more likely to have a sense of belonging with their institution than inactive students.
-Also, students who take part in neither sport nor gym are twice as likely to say they are "often or always" lonely compared to students that take part in both19.
-Ultimately, if sport helps students feel a sense of belonging and feel less lonely within their institution, it will likely have a positive knock-on effect on institutions' efforts to retain students.
+In the BUCS Student Survey 2023-24, ninety-four percent of respondents agreed that being involved in sport gave them a sense of belonging to their institution and its community17.
+Ultimately, if sport helps students feel a sense of belonging within their institution, it will likely have a positive knock-on effect on institutions' efforts to retain students.